jkozik/weewx51/README.md

 Saved old configuration file as /data/weewx.conf.20250413194149 jkozik@weewx174:~/weewx51$
 ```
+Note the docker compose command.
+If it has parameters after the weewx parameter, the underlying container runs the command weectl.

 Verify that references to Vantage are found in the weewx.conf
 ```
 jkozik@weewx174:~/weewx51$ cd data